microsoft/TechExcel-Win-the-Database-Platform-Postgres-migration/index.md

 ## Architecture

-TBD - need architecture diagram
+TBD - need architecture diagram for the whole lab, or one for each exercise if there's no connection between them

 ## Exercises

-This lab has exercises on:
+This lab has the following exercises:

- - Azure Cosmos DB and AI
+ - Build a serverless, AI RAG application that uses data from Azure Cosmos DB
- - PostgreSQL migration
+ - Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL
- - PostgreSQL and AI
+ - Integrate AI functionality into PostgreSQL

 ## Prerequisites